UjjwalSharma01/PilotX/Question1.md

 ```
 Expiry time for the time being is set to 1 hour, because people usually check the status of their order and drive within that time frame.
 This can be adjusted based on real-world usage patterns.

-__Caching Strategy__ - For the userside if they are checking the status of their order very frequently, we can cache the status of the order in their local storage and will only update when the redis recives an update, so it would be a event based update, saving a lot of unnecessary calls to the server. while still maintaining the accuracy and right customer experience.
+__Caching Strategy__ - For the use side if they are checking the status of their order very frequently, we can cache the status of the order in their local storage and will only update when the redis recives an update, so it would be a event based update, saving a lot of unnecessary calls to the server. while still maintaining the accuracy and right customer experience.

 __Data Optimzation__ we are storing only the compisite key and status of the order in redis, so it would be a very small amount of data (approx 50 bytes per order), and thats what we need more often, so it would be a very efficient use of memory.
 More details about the order can be fetched from the main database when needed.

 __High Availability and Reliability of System__ if the redis ever goes down or misses a request we will fallback to main database.
 Eventually providing good customer experience during a redis outage instead of failing all the requests.

-3. __Enterprise Scaling Architecture__
+### 3. Enterprise Scaling Architecture
 __Design Decision:__ Microservices with Event-Driven Communication